adambard/learnxinyminutes-docs/hcl.html.markdown

   default = ["red", "blue"]
 }

-// When type is not specified or is mixed of scalars they will be
+// When the type is not specified or is a mix of scalars
-// converted to strings.
+// they will be converted to strings.

 // Use modern IDEs for type completion features.
 It does not matter
-// in which file and in which order you define variable, it becomes
+// in which file and in which order you define a variable, it becomes
 // accessible from anywhere.

-// Default value for variables may not use expressions, but you can
+// Default values for variables may not use expressions, but you can
 // use locals for that.
 You don't specify types for locals.
 With locals
 // you can create intermediate products from other variables, modules,
 // and functions.